 VIII.
 Reports & Minutes

-Committee Reports will be submitted via e-mail at least five (5) days in advance of the next regularly scheduled meeting in order to provide sufficient time for review reports and make comments.
+Committee Reports.
+Committee Chairs will distribute reports to all Commissioners at least five (5) days in advance of the next regularly scheduled meeting in order to provide sufficient time for review.
 Commissioners should contact Committee Chairs with their comments as soon as possible to enable incorporation into the report prior to the next meeting.

 Commission Meeting Minutes.
-The Commission staff will prepare and share draft minutes from the previous month’s meeting at least 20 days after the previous regularly scheduled meeting in order to give Commissioners sufficient time to review minutes and make comments.
+The Commission staff will prepare and share draft minutes from the previous month’s meeting with the Secretary, or Designee, for review at least five (5) days before the next meeting.
+Following review, the Secretary, or Designee, will distribute to all Commissioners at least three (3) days before the next meeting to give Commissioners sufficient time to review and provide input.

-Treasury Reports.
-The financial report will be emailed for inclusion in the agenda package at least three (3) days in advance of the next regularly scheduled meeting in order to give Commissioners sufficient time to review reports and make comments.
-Commissioners should contact the Treasurer with any comments as soon as possible to enable incorporation into the financial report prior to the next meeting.
+Financial Reports.
+The financial report will be emailed as a pdf file for inclusion in the agenda package at least three (3) days in advance of the next regularly scheduled meeting in order to give Commissioners sufficient time for review.
+Commissioners should contact the Treasurer with any comments as soon as possible to enable incorporation into the report prior to the next meeting.

+IX.
+Use of Confidential Information

+Commissioners may not:

+Willfully or knowingly disclose or use confidential or privileged information acquired by reason of their position unless authorized or required by law to do so; or

+Divulge information in advance of the time prescribed for its authorized issuance or otherwise make use of or permit others to make use of information not available to the general public.

 X. Dispute Resolution

-The Office of ANC (oanc@dc.gov) is the primary authority when resolving disputes regarding the operational procedures of Commission, and related issues.
+The Office of ANC (oanc@dc.gov) is the primary point of contact for any concerns or complaints about commissioners, questions or concerns regarding the operational procedures of Commission, and related issues.

-The ANC 6A Bylaws is the governing document for ANC 6A.
+The ANC 6A Bylaws is the governing document for the Commission.

-Robert's Rules of Order is the official document governing parliamentary proceedings of ANC 6A.
+Robert's Rules of Order is the official document governing parliamentary proceedings of the Commission.

 DC Law supersedes any rule, regulation or parliamentary procedure.